cissagatto/Generate-Partitions-Kohonen/README.md

 Rscript partitionsKohonen.R 17 5 10 /dev/shm/results/flags
 ```

 This will execute the code for the dataset number 17 in the _dataset-hpmlk.csv_, with 5 cores, 10 folds and the process will be store in the _/dev/shm/results/flags_.
-This code automatically saves the results process in this folder to other folder in the root folder of the project.
-This is necessary to run faster.
+This code automatically makes a copy of the */dev/shm/results/flags* in the folder *Results* - which is in the root of the project.
+In this way, you can run the code using a temporary folder, like *scratch* and *shm*, to speed up the execution.

 ## Acknowledgment